 With the help of my friends in the Avera Physical Therapy department, I have compiled some explanations of stretches I found very helpful for my own back pain when I was pregnant.

-A simple stretch to start with is the pelvic rock, or Cat-Cow in yoga slang.
+A simple stretch to start with is the pelvic rock, or Cat-Cow in the slang of mind-body exercise.
 Getting onto both hands and knees, curl your back upward and look down.
 Then drop your chest through your shoulders, letting your belly dip towards the floor and arch your back, looking forward.
 Hold each position for about 15 seconds at a time and repeat up to five times.
 This is great to do anytime during pregnancy, not just with pain.

 For the sciatica-type pain I had with my first pregnancy, the seated piriformis stretch gave me some much-needed relief.
 To do this, take a seat on a chair and scoot to the edge.
 Bring your right foot up and rest your right ankle on top of the left leg.
 Placing your right hand on your right knee to keep it still, lean forward until you feel stretching in the buttocks and hold.
 Repeat on the other side.

 For muscle strain in the middle back, the side lying thoracic rotation was wildly effective for me and helped me get some sleep again.
 Lie down on your left side on a flat floor surface with your knees curled up.
 Your head should rest on the floor — do not place a pillow underneath.
 Place your left arm straight out in front of you, palm up.
 Rest your right arm on top of your left arm so palms meet.
 Rotate your right hand and head backward.
 You should feel a stretch in your mid back as your hips and legs do not move.
 Do this motion 15 times, then repeat on the other side.